Piran: Geography and climate

-Piran is located at the tip of the Piran peninsula on the Gulf of Piran.
+Piran is located at the tip of the Piran peninsula, part of the Gulf of Trieste.

 To the east of the town, along the northern coastline (in the direction to Strunjan) there is a small tourist settlement named Fiesa.
 Piran and Fiesa are connected by a promenade along the beach.
 Piran has a humid subtropical climate with warm summers and cool rainy winters.
 Snow is rare (usually 3 days per year, almost always in traces).
 There are 22 days a year with maximum temperatures of 30 °C or higher; on one day a year the temperature does not exceed 0 °C. Fog appears about 4 days per year, mainly in winter.

 Demographics

 According to the Austrian language census of 1910, there were 7,379 inhabitants in the town proper, 95.97% Italians and 0.09% Slovenes.
 In 1945, the town proper had 5,035 inhabitants, 91.32% Italian and 8.54% Slovene speakers.
+After World War II, when Piran became a part of Yugoslavia, there was an exodus of the Italian-speakers from the region.
+They were replaced by Slovene settlers, both from other areas of Slovenian Istria and from interior areas of the country.
 In 1956 there were 3.574 inhabitants, 67.6% Slovene and 15.5% Italian.
-After 1947, the ethnic composition changed radically due to the exodus of Italians to Italy and their replacement by Slovene settlers, both from other areas of Slovenian Istria and from interior areas of the country.